Rare Species Guide

 Basis for Listing

 Schistostega pennata has a widespread, circumboreal distribution, but is rare and scattered throughout its range (Schofield 1992).
 In North America it appears to be amphi-continental; near Minnesota it is recorded from Ontario, Wisconsin, and Michigan (Harpel 2007; Janssens 2010).
 To date, there are only two collections of S. pennata from Minnesota.
 In 1975, Frank D. Bowers collected specimens from a few small populations in the Kadunce River State Wayside about 19 km (12 mi.) north of Grand Marais in Cook County.
 In 1994, Cal C. Harth collected specimens from a significant population on the south shore of Lake Four in northern Lake County.
 Notwithstanding extensive searching for this very characteristic moss at many suitable sites since 1981 and during several years with supposedly optimal climate conditions, no other populations except the 1994 discovery have been found.
-Given its extreme local rarity, S. pennata was listed as an endangered species in Minnesota in 1984.
+Given its extreme local rarity, S. pennata was listed (under the former state listing name Schistostega pennata) as an endangered species in Minnesota in 1984.

 Description